 One of the certainties in life is taxes.

-Most people think of tax they think of the ATO and income tax, and possibly also capital gains tax.
-When considering your optimal structure, other forms of tax also have an impact such as stamp duty, payroll tax, land tax, GST.
-Other laws that may have an impact on a structure, such as bankruptcy laws and Family Law, must also be taken into account.
+Other laws that may have an impact on a business structure, such as bankruptcy laws and Family Law, must also be taken into account.

-There are often a range of options that can be utilised in order to achieve your commercial objectives.
-For some of those options, taxation or other effects may cause the venture to be uncommercial.
-Our tax team is known for being innovative in developing solutions to achieve your commercial objectives.
+There are often a range of options that can be used to achieve your commercial objectives.
+For some of those options, taxation or other effects may cause the business venture to lose its commercial viability.

 Taxation is dynamic, continually changing.
-Our taxation team keeps abreast of all the changes with a particular focus on how it affects client structuring.
+We keep abreast of all the changes with a particular focus on how it affects business structures.

 Structuring is not limited to whether you use a company, a certain form of trust or a partnership.
-It also includes the form of agreements that are implemented.
+It also includes various commercial agreements.

-Our team can assist in the following areas:
+Rouse Lawyers can assist you in the following areas:

-- structuring and restructuring client businesses in a manner that is CGT and stamp duty effective;
+- structuring and restructuring a businesses in a manner that is CGT and stamp duty effective;

 - implementation of estate plans comprising assets in various private entity structures;